awsdocs/amazon-cloudfront-developer-guide/doc_source/RequestAndResponseBehaviorCustomOrigin.md

 + [Redirects](#ResponseCustomRedirects)
 + [Transfer Encoding](#ResponseCustomTransferEncoding)

+### 100\-Continue Responses<a name="Response100Continue"></a>

+Your origin cannot send more than one 100\-Continue response to CloudFront\.
+After the first 100\-Continue response, CloudFront expects an HTTP 200 OK response\.
+If your origin sends another 100\-Continue response after the first one, CloudFront will return an error\.

 ### Caching<a name="ResponseCustomCaching"></a>
 + Ensure that the origin server sets valid and accurate values for the `Date` and `Last-Modified` header fields\.
 + If requests from viewers include the `If-Match` or `If-None-Match` request header fields, set the `ETag` response header field\.
 If you do not specify an `ETag` value, CloudFront ignores subsequent `If-Match` or `If-None-Match` headers\.
 + CloudFront normally respects a `Cache-Control: no-cache` header in the response from the origin\.
 For an exception, see [Simultaneous Requests for the Same Object \(Traffic Spikes\)](#request-custom-traffic-spikes)\.

 ### Canceled Requests<a name="response-custom-canceled-requests"></a>